pklaus/netio230a/README.md

 the Koukaam NETIO 230A.
 The software consists of a class to represent the possibilities of the product and example code to show how to use it.
+It also provides a command line tool to switch on and off ports on the NETIO230A.

 ## Moving Forward